 Ambassador, Australian Embassy, Spain.

 The Australian Ministers for Foreign Affairs and Trade & Investment highlighting the Australian Government's foreign and trade priorities.

 - At this time there are no vacancies available at the Embassy.

 A must see destination. - for travel advice, registering your travel, checklists and information on available consular services.

-On 10 May 2013 Australia's Ambassador to Spain, Jane Hardy, presented a speech entitled 'Europe and the Asian Century' to business leaders and government officials at the Executive Forum in the Westin Palace Hotel.
+Executive Forum 2013: On 10 May 2013 Australia's Ambassador to Spain, Jane Hardy, presented a speech entitled 'Europe and the Asian Century' to business leaders and government officials at the Executive Forum in the Westin Palace Hotel.
 She was honoured to be introduced by Marques Juan Miguel Villar Mir (president of OHL) and to have Spain’s Secretary of State for Defence, Pedro Arguelles Salaverria, and Ernesto de Zulueta, Ministry of Foreign Affairs Director-General for North America, Asia and the Pacific, in the audience.
-Click here to see her presentation and read the speech.
+Click here to see her presentation.